Paying for college

 2024–25 Better FAFSA

 If you're a U.S. citizen or an eligible non-U.S. citizen, completing the FAFSA (Free Application for Federal Student Aid) can help you pay for college.
-This free application allows you to apply for grants, loans, and work-study funds from the U.S. government.
+This free application is how you can apply for grants, loans, and work-study funds from the U.S. government.
 States and colleges also use information from your FAFSA to determine additional aid you may be eligible to receive.

-Filing the FAFSA is an annual process.
-If you are applying for financial aid in the 2024–25 school year, you should complete the 2024–25 FAFSA.
-Due to significant changes and improvements, this form opened in December 2023, later than usual.
-To complete the FAFSA, you must create an account called a Federal Student Aid ID (FSA ID).
+If you are applying to receive financial aid in the 2025–26 school year, you should complete the 2025-26 FAFSA.
+This form will open by December, 2024.
+Before you complete the FAFSA, you need to create an account, called a Federal Student Aid ID (FSA ID).

 Complete the FAFSA